thenura442/Angular-Frontend-Client-Side/README.md

 #### Languages

 - Html/Css - (Used for user interface development)
-- Typescript - (Used for application
+- Typescript - (Used for application logic)

 #### Frameworks